Agile for beginners: How to bake a damn good cookie

 Ok, it’s time to bake the cookies!

-Laura, being utterly overwhelmed with all the research and theory she consumed over the last 3 weeks, chooses a safe choice – her grandma’s chocolate chips cookies.
+Laura, being utterly overwhelmed with all the research and theory she consumed over the last 3 weeks, chooses a safe choice – her grandma’s chocolate chip cookies.
 It’s her first time baking these cookies.
 Since she hasn’t been practicing much baking, some of the cookies burn.

-Angela, on the other hand, has baked at least 8 different cookies by this time.
+Angela, on the other hand, has baked at least 10 different cookies by this time.
 She knows how to prevent them from burning.
 She feels confident around the kitchen.
 But more importantly, she created her own unique recipe based on the feedback she got from all the people.
 It’s chewy on the inside.
 It has the toppings people loved the most.
 It smells delicious and stores well till the next day, making it a perfect cookie for a baking competition.

 Results